Employment Authorization & Social Security Number

 Non-Degree seeking students:

 AT may be authorized for the same amount of time spent studying (up to 12 months) after the completion of the J-1 program.

 AT cannot be authorized for a period longer than the total period of study.
 The maximum duration of AT is 18 months, unless your period of study was less than 18 months.

-Ph.D. students who are offered an established Post-Doctoral position may be authorized for 18 months of AT, and may request a second 18-month period for a total of 36 months of post-doctoral training.
-Students who complete a doctoral degree and plan to pursue post-doctoral training under the supervision of an academic institution are permitted a maximum period of 36 months of AT.
+If you are offered an established Post-Doctoral position you may be authorized for 18 months of AT and may request a second 18-month period for a total of 36 months of post-doctoral training, which is the maximum amount.

 In general, AT may only be conducted part-time during the school year, and full-time during Summer and Winter vacation periods.
 Exceptions include:

 - graduate students who have completed all coursework for the degree and plan to conduct AT that will assist them in the development of their thesis/dissertation

 - undergraduate students who conduct internships that are required of their program or for which they will receive credit

 1. Obtain an original letter from your employer, on the employer’s letterhead, that includes ALL of the following details:

 - Job title